ralna/GALAHAD/doc/Python/sls.rst

              the output structure from ma87.
           ma97_info : dict
              the output structure from ma97.
-          ssids_inform : dict
+          slblt_inform : dict
-             the output structure from ssids.
+             the output structure from slblt.
           nodend_inform : dict
              the output structure from nodend.
           mc61_info : int